Blog

 Private health insurance covering your stay in Portugal during the first year.

-Cover letter & statement
+Cover letter and statement

 A written explanation outlining your purpose of stay and sources of income.